vtsionis/zman/README.md

 Display all of the installed plugins in a nice table view.
 The second column indicates whether the plugin is loaded or not for the current shell session.

+#### `zman purge [all]`

+Remove all installed plugins that are not loaded in the current Zsh session.
+When `all` is specified, then all installed plugins are removed regardless if they are loaded or not.
+This is an easy way to clean up the plugins directory and start fresh.

 #### `zman update <target>`

 This will start the updating process depending on the specified `<target>`.

 - To update `Zman` itself:

   `zman update self`

 - To update all installed plugins:

   `zman update plugins`

 - Finally, to update both `Zman` and all plugins:

   `zman update all`

 ---